shy555tuna/discord_ai_bot/README.md

-Chill Guide to Setting Up a Discord AI Bot on Windows and Linux
+Guide to Setting Up a Discord AI Bot on Windows and Linux

 This guide’s gonna walk you through setting up a Discord bot that chats using Google’s Gemini AI.
 Works on Windows or Linux, no stress.